mmis1000/simple-page-flip/docs/get-started.md

 - None

-any frameworks should work with this library because it is just a style generator
+Any frameworks should work with this library because it is just a style generator.

 ## Setup

-All APIs in this library returns `EffectStyle` which consist of 4 style objects
+All APIs in this library return `EffectStyle` which consists of 4 style objects.

 ```typescript
 export declare interface EffectStyle {